piclas-framework/piclas/doc/userguide/030_features_models.md

 #### Linear scaling

 The second option is to use a linearly increasing time step along a given direction.
 This option does not require a restart or a previous simulation result.
 Currently, only the increase of the time step along the **x-direction** is implemented.
 With the start point and end point, the region in which the linear increase should be performed can be defined.
 To define the domain border as the end point in maximal x-direction, the vector `(/-99999.,0.0,0.0/)` should be supplied.
-Finally, the `ScaleFactor` defines the maximum time step increase towards the end point $\Delta t (x_\mathrm{end})=f \Delta t$.
+Finally, the `ScaleFactor` defines the maximum time step increase towards the end point $\Delta t (x_{\mathrm{end}})=f \Delta t$.

     Part-VariableTimeStep-LinearScaling = T
     Part-VariableTimeStep-ScaleFactor   = 2